Weight conjectures for $\ell$-compact groups and spetses: Weight conjectures for Spetses

 More precisely, recall from \cite[\S2]{KLLS19} that

 where $\bw_Q(\cF,d)$ is the contribution coming from the set $\cN_Q$ of non-empty normal chains of $\ell$-subgroups of $\Out_\cF(Q)$ of the form $(1=X_0<X_1 <\cdots<X_m)$.

-If $B_0$ is the principal block of a finite group with fusion system $\cF$ then Robinson's Ordinary Weight Conjecture (OWC) is the assertion that $\bm(\cF,d)$ counts the number of ordinary irreducible characters of defect $d$ in $B_0$.
+If $B_0$ is the principal block of a finite group with fusion system $\cF$ then Robinson's ordinary weight conjecture (OW conjecture) is the assertion that $\bm(\cF,d)$ counts the number of ordinary irreducible characters of defect $d$ in $B_0$.
 This leads us to the following analogue for spetses (Conjecture~\ref{c:conjd} from the introduction).
-By Proposition~\ref{prop:linkowc}, if $\GG$ is associated to a finite group $\bG^F$ as in Example~\ref{ex:weyl}, then the assertion of the conjecture is equivalent to the assertion that OWC holds for the principal block of $\bG^F$.
+By Proposition~\ref{prop:linkowc}, if $\GG$ is associated to a finite group $\bG^F$ as in Example~\ref{ex:weyl}, then the assertion of the conjecture is equivalent to the assertion that the OW conjecture holds for the principal block of $\bG^F$.

-\begin{conj}[OWC for spetses] Let $\GG$ be a simply connected $\ZZ_\ell$-spets such that $\ell >2 $ is very good for $\GG$, and $q$ be a power of a prime different from~$\ell$.
+\begin{conj}[OW conjecture for spetses] Let $\GG$ be a simply connected $\ZZ_\ell$-spets such that $\ell >2 $ is very good for $\GG$, and $q$ be a power of a prime different from~$\ell$.
 Let $B_0$ be the principal block of $\GG(q)$.
 Then

 \end{conj}

 From the local control of heights in Proposition~\ref{prop:heights} we obtain the following expression for the left hand side in Conjecture~\ref{c:spetsowc}:

 \begin{prop} Let $\GG =(W\phi^{-1},L)$ be a simply connected $\ZZ_\ell$-spets such that $\ell>2$ is very good for $\GG$.
 Let $q$ be a power of a prime different from~$\ell$, $\cF=\cF(\GG(q))$ the associated saturated fusion system on $S$ and $B_0$ the principal block.
 Then